“Nobody Died At Sandy Hook”

 “Now I have always told everybody when you’re seeing these things play out in real time, the best news reporting is what’s happening in real time – that day of, you know, the moments that are around the incident.” pg.
 103

-Who told him this?
-Because it literally could not be more wrong.
+Who told him that?
+Because it couldn’t be more wrong.

 “People weren’t rushing around.
 People weren’t panicking.” pg.
 103